meant-ion/TuringMod/README.md

 	- !who: reiterates the streamer's bio/summary

-	- !song: returns the name and artist of the song currently playing on stream through Spotify
+	- !song: returns the name and artist of the song currently playing on stream through Spotify (BENCHED, NOT WORKING)

-	- !skipsong: collects requests to skip the current track and if it hits a threshold, skips the track itself
+	- !skipsong: collects requests to skip the current track and if it hits a threshold, skips the track itself (BENCHED, NOT WORKING)

 	- !dictrand: get a random word from the Merriam-Webster dictionary along with its function and definition and sends it to chat